richardeschloss/nuxt-socket-io/README.md

 # generate static project
 $ npm run generate
 ```

+## Todo Items and Notes
+* The module will use either the "io" options or the module options.
+I chose the name `io` because it's concise, but this may conflict with naming used by other modules.
+The module merges the two options, which may or may not cause headaches.
+We'll see... if it does, I'm open to changing the name to perhaps `nuxtSocket`.
+* Automated tests are needed for this module.
+Any help is appreciated.
+* Users of the module, just like any users of socket.io-client, just need to remember that they are still responsible for handling listeners (and removing them).
+This module only gives the app developer the socket reference(s).

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).